mijkami/Laravel-Sorty/readme.md

 - Open your `.env` file and do the following changes:
     - `MAIL_HOST=127.0.0.1`
     - `MAIL_PORT=1025`
+- After the `MAIL_PORT` line, add the following lines to show which within the sent mails which address was supposed to send these:
     - `MAIL_FROM_ADDRESS=test@test.com`
     - `MAIL_FROM_NAME=test@test.com`

+- Run the following commands on your cmd or terminal in the project folder:
+- `php artisan cache:clear`
+- `php artisan route:clear`
+- `php artisan view:clear`
 - Go to the main application at [localhost:8000](http://localhost:8000/)
 - Log as an admin (create one or use the one from DatabaseSeeder.php)
 - Send emails through the admin panel / links